Dartvauder/NeuroSandboxWebUI/README.md

 ## Donation

-### If you really liked my project and want to donate, here is my crypto wallet. thank you very much in advance!
+### If you really liked my project and want to donate, here is my crypto wallet.
+Thank you very much in advance!

 * BEP-20: 0x3d86bdb5f50b92d0d7Eb44F1a833acC5e91aAEcA